Ramchy-J/OT-Restaurante/README.md

 * Ingredient: is a class representing an ingredient used in the restaurant.
 * Person: is a class to extend to entities with humans being.
 * Chef: is a class representing a chef in the restaurant.
+* Changelog: is a class to stored all the changes

 ### UML